 In all identified flood risk locations (urban flood risk and riverine, including spills), it is recommended that appropriate flood mitigation and management strategies be employed.
 This would primarily include floodproofing of buildings.
 Passive floodproofing (i.e. floodproofing that does not require human intervention) is preferred, which would be expected to focus on grading of both the site and building, to ensure that openings are greater than spill elevations (plus a typical 0.30 m (+/-) freeboard).
 Active floodproofing (measures that require human intervention) may be warranted in some locations, where passive floodproofing cannot reasonably be achieved or impacts of grading are not considered supportable.
-It should be noted that CH generally does not support active flood proofing, however the subject reaches are not currently regulated by CH.
-In conjunction with the preceding, site grading should allow for the safe conveyance and routing of flood spill flows, and consider the safe ingress and egress of vehicles from the site and the local roadways servicing the lands.
+It should be noted that CH generally does not support active flood proofing.
+In conjunction with the preceding, site grading should allow for the safe conveyance and routing of flood spill flows, and require the safe ingress and egress of vehicles from the respective development sites and the existing local roadways servicing the lands to support proposed intensification.
+Other options beyond grading works may be required to achieve the required safe ingress/egress, including secondary roadway accesses (for lands with multiple roadway frontages), and/or block-oriented solutions (rather than property-specific) to reduce flood depths along roadways to permit safe ingress/egress.
 Safe ingress/egress should also be considered for pedestrians in these areas.

 Site grading in these locations should also work towards achieving a cut/fill balance below active water levels, in order to avoid the transference of potential off-site impacts.
 This should be more strongly enforced for riverine floodplain areas, where a cut/fill can more easily be achieved.
 For re-developments in spill areas, where filling is unavoidable, other compensatory measures may be warranted.
 The integrated hydrologic and hydraulic modelling tools developed as part of this study (and preceding assessments) should be considered for application to assess re-developments as they occur, to confirm potential impacts and the effectiveness of mitigation measures.

-In some cases, riverine floodplain reduction can potentially be achieved through hydraulic structure upgrades; this would require review on a case by case basis to determine the overall cost-benefit to the city and area development.
+In some cases, riverine floodplain reduction can potentially be achieved through hydraulic structure upgrades; this would require review on a case by case basis to determine the overall cost-benefit to the City and area development.
 Potential improvements are discussed further in Section 4.2.
 Similarly, spill flows can potentially be better managed through purposeful grading of overland flow routes (including roadways), and where feasible, storage systems (likely sub-surface).